 Former Attorney General Jeff Sessions resigned from the post in 2018, and Matthew Whitaker was named acting attorney general.

-He already held the post in the first Bush administration
+He already held this post in the first Bush administration

 Barr has already held the position of attorney general, serving under the late President George H.W.
 Bush from 1991 to 1993.